customjs/n8n-nodes-pdf-toolkit/README.md

 - Configure your CustomJS API credentials
 - Input your URL of website to take screenshot
 - Execute the workflow to take a screenshot of that website

+### "Compress PDF" node

+- Add the Compress PDF node to your workflow
+- Configure your CustomJS API credentials
+- Input Binary PDF file for compression to compress
+- If size of the binary file exceeds 6MB, pass it as URL.
+- Execute the workflow to get a compression of PDF file.

+### "PDF To PNG" node

+- Add the PDF To PNG node to your workflow
+- Configure your CustomJS API credentials
+- Input Binary PDF file for conversion
+- If size of the binary file exceeds 6MB, pass it as URL.
+- Execute the workflow to get converted PNG file.

+### "PDF To Text" node

+- Add the PDF To Text node to your workflow
+- Configure your CustomJS API credentials
+- Input Binary PDF file for conversion
+- If size of the binary file exceeds 6MB, pass it as URL.
+- Execute the workflow to get converted Text file.

+### "Extract Pages From PDF" node

+- Add the Extract Pages From PDF node to your workflow
+- Configure your CustomJS API credentials
+- Input Binary PDF file for conversion
+- If size of the binary file exceeds 6MB, pass it as URL.
+- Execute the workflow to get converted Pages from PDF file.